 - References and Further Reading

-The Liar Paradox has been discussed continually in philosophy since the middle of the 4th century B.C.E.
-The most ancient attribution is to Eubulides of Miletus who included it among a list of seven puzzles.
+Zeno’s Paradoxes were discovered in the 5th century B.C.E. and the Liar Paradox was discovered in the middle of the 4th century B.C.E., both in ancient Greece.
+The most ancient attribution of the Liar is to Eubulides of Miletus who included it among a list of seven puzzles.
 He said, “A man says that he is lying.
 Is what he says true or false?”
 Eubulides’ commentary on his puzzle has not been found.
 An ancient gravestone on the Greek Island of Kos was reported by Athenaeus to contain this poem about the difficulty of solving the Paradox:

 O Stranger: Philetas of Kos am I,